fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 When it comes to PoE+ switches, the main thing to focus on is the number of ports.
 Obviously, the more ports, the more you will end up spending.
 No more than 4 Pis are needed for my build, so I went with the [Netgear GS305P (v2)](https://www.amazon.com/dp/B08LHL1Q2Z?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 This switch is [unmanaged](https://www.fieldengineer.com/blogs/network-switch-managed-vs-unmanaged#:~:text=An%20unmanaged%20switch%20is%20simple,systems%20to%20a%20larger%20network.) (no smartness) and has 5 ports, one of which being the ingress from your existing internet connection.

-#### Memory
+#### Storage

 Each Pi has a micro SD card slot that acts as onboard storage.
 For my use cases, I knew I was going to use a network attached storage (NAS) device to store all